Lepavina Monastery

-The Lepavina Monastery (Манастир Лепавина) is a Serbian Orthodox monastery dedicated to the Presentation of Mary and located at the village of Sokolovac, near the town of Koprivnica in Croatia.
+The Lepavina Monastery (Манастир Лепавина; Manastir Lepavina) is a Serbian Orthodox monastery dedicated to the Presentation of the Theotokos and located at the village of Sokolovac, near the town of Koprivnica in Croatia.

-From the Beginning Until World War II
+History

 According to an old local chronicle, the Lepavina monastery was founded around 1550, very soon after the emergence of the first Serbian settlements in this region.
 A monk from the Hilandar Monastery (on the Athos peninsula, Greece), Jefrem (Ephraim) Vukodabović, born in Herzegovina, together with two monks from Bosnia, built a wooden church here.
 They were soon joined by several other monks and the institution, according to the chronicle, acquired the status of a monastery.